 Mark up attachments in your notes on Mac

-When you add an image, scanned document or PDF document to your note, you can use Markup to write or draw on the attachment, rotate or crop it, add shapes or a signature to it.
+When you add an image, scanned document, or PDF document to your note, you can use Markup to write or draw on the attachment, rotate or crop it, or add shapes or a signature to it.

 In the Notes app on your Mac, click a note in the notes list or double-click a note in gallery view, then do one of the following:

 For a scanned document, double-click it, then move the pointer over the scanned document.

 For an image or PDF document, move the pointer over the attachment.

 Click the Action pop-up menu in the upper-right corner, then choose Markup.